-- To maintain Satisfactory or better assessments in Financial Health - To implement an accommodation and estates strategy, which reflects curriculum planning and the needs of staff and students and, where appropriate, the local community. - To ensure compliance with bank covenants.
+- To maintain Satisfactory or better assessments in Financial Health - To implement an accommodation and estates strategy, which reflects curriculum planning and the needs of staff and students and, where appropriate, the local community? - To ensure compliance with bank covenants.

-During the year, the College's financial health declined and is assessed as inadequate.
+During the year, the College's financial health declined and is assessed as Inadequate.
+The College is also in breach of its bank covenants and in receipt of Exceptional Financial Support from the ESFA.